OpenNews/srccon/about.md

 permalink: /about/
 ---

 <p class="big-lead">Everyone at SRCCON contributes to making it happen.
-Get ready for our call for participation form, which will be open April 10-24.</p>
+Get ready for our call for participation form, open April 10-24.</p>

 # About SRCCON